lekhRazz/go-app/README.md

 3. well and good panic recovery
 4. code quality checked with sonarqube
 5. incorporates 12 factor app(software) principles
+6. psql custom enum types are introduced
+7. psql trigger function is used to archive deleted data

 ## Steps to run this application with docker